aristanetworks/ansible-cvp/README.md

 ## Ask a question

 Support for this `arista.cvp` collection is provided by the community directly in this repository.
-Easiest way to get support is to open [an issue](https://github.com/aristanetworks/ansible-avd/issues).
+Easiest way to get support is to open [an issue](https://github.com/aristanetworks/ansible-cvp/issues).

 ## Contributing

 Contributing pull requests are gladly welcomed for this repository.
 If you are planning a big change, please start a discussion first to make sure we’ll be able to merge it.

-You can also open an [issue](https://github.com/aristanetworks/ansible-avd/issues) to report any problem or to submit enhancement.
+You can also open an [issue](https://github.com/aristanetworks/ansible-cvp/issues) to report any problem or to submit enhancement.

+A more complete [guide for contribution](contributing.md) is available in the repository